 - Activator proteins binding to enhancer DNA sequences.

 - Repressor proteins binding to silencer DNA sequences.

 - Regulation of activator and repressor protein function.
-This regulation involves effector molecules, covalent modification, and protein-protein interactions.
+This regulation of activator and repressor proteins involves effector molecules, covalent modification, and protein-protein interactions.

 - Modifying the structure of chromatin to activate or repress transcription.
 Modifying chromatin involves chemically modifying histone proteins or altering the arrangement of nucleosomes near the core promoter of a gene.

 - DNA methylation to silence transcription.
 The methylation of cytosine bases near the core promoter region of a gene inhibits transcription.